 5. Community Nursing Interventions

-Some hospitals and clinics focus on public health initiatives to educate patients, their families, and local communities.
-These community nursing interventions are organized efforts that encourage general health and wellness.
-For example, many clinics and pharmacies are currently administering the COVID-19 vaccine, or a hospital may offer a free education program about diabetes or organize a fun run to raise money for breast cancer research.
+Some hospitals and clinics focus on public health initiatives to educate patients, their families and local communities.7 These community nursing interventions are organized efforts that encourage general health and wellness.

 6. Safety Nursing Interventions

-7. Health System Interventions
+7. Health System Nursing Interventions

 Key Nursing Interventions to Perform Each Shift

-- Position changes: Promoting a change of the patient’s resting position to prevent bedsores
+- Position changes: Promoting a change of the patient’s resting position to prevent bed sores

 - Active listening: Listening to the patient and repeating back information so they feel heard